Travel Budget Japan: How much it costs and how to save

 Laundromats

-Although most of the accommodations we booked had a washing machine, over the three months in Japan, we did use laundromats eight times, costing us a total of JPY4,600 (or JPY575/USD4 per laundromat use).
+Although most of the accommodations we booked had a washing machine, we used laundromats eight times over the three months in Japan, costing us a total of JPY4,600 (or JPY575/USD4 per laundromat use).

 Communications

-How much to budget for experiences in Japan?
+How much do you budget for experiences in Japan?

-You can pack a lot into a three-month trip in Japan, and we did.
-All our experiences added up to JPY131,583 (USD984) between the two of us – on average, JPY756 (or just under USD6) per person per experience.
+You can pack a lot into a three-month trip to Japan, and we did.
+All our experiences added up to JPY131,583 (USD984) between the two of us—on average, JPY756 (or just under USD6) per person per experience.

 Here are some of our favourite things to see and do (including the cost per person when we visited – note that some were FREE):